GispoCoding/hame-ryhti/infra/README.md

 terraform apply --var-file hame-dev.tfvars.json
 ```

 Please verify that the reported changes are desired, and respond `yes` to apply the changes to infrastructure.
+Please also commit the changes in terraform files to Github.
+If you want to save the changes to your variables to Github, encrypt the variables with `sops -e hame-dev.tfvars.json > hame-dev.tfvars.enc.json` and commit the encrypted file.

 ## Configuring new instances